Choosing a voice-over agency is no easy task.

 Typically, once talent is working on a specific project, any changes to the script after that will incur additional fees.

 You’re not only paying for a talent’s time in the studio, but time spent practising your copy, as well as editing and delivering the recording.

 If you need a more thorough breakdown of usage fees and buy-outs, go here for an explanation.

 7. “Re-records are included until I’m fully satisfied.”

-We at Voquent hope we’re the right fit, but if not, we hope you’re armed with the right information to choose your partner well.
+We at Voquent hope we're the right fit, but if not, we've at least given you helpful information to choose your partner well.